thomazyazima/thomazyazima.github.io/week-1/8-new-repo/README.md

  I'm gonna say it again: You *must, must, must* name your repository **[USERNAME].github.io**.
 If you have trouble, double check you spelled it correctly.

-3. Click on the **"Create Repository" button**
+3. Click on the **"Create Repository"** button

 4. You should now be on the main repo page.
 On the right side, click on **settings**.
 In the "Features" section, add a check next to "Issues."
 This will allow others to give you feedback on your site!

-5. Enable Issues

 ![enable issues](../imgs/enable-issues.png)

-6. **Do a celebration dance!** <br />:dancers: :tada: :dancer:
+**Do a celebration dance!** <br />:dancers: :tada: :dancer:

 ![You have a repo](../imgs/github-repo3.jpg)

 ## Release 1: Clone the repository

 Now we want to bring the repository to our computer like we did in the last challenge.
 Go through the cloning workflow (not the forking part) you created in the [fork and clone](URL NEEDED) challenge.
-Before you clone, make sure you are **NOT** in your phase-0-unit-1 directory.
-You should be in a separate folder.
+Before you clone, make sure you are **NOT** in your phase-0-unit-1 directory in your command line.
+You should be in a separate directory.

 The first step is to get the URL of the repo.
 This is found here: